Eucalyptus jacksonii: Distribution and habitat

-The distribution of the species has been shrinking due to climate change over millions of years.
+The distribution of the species has been shrinking due to climate change and land clearing.
 They are now found primarily in Walpole-Nornalup National Park and in a few isolated sites outside the park in the Walpole area at the juncture of the South West and Great Southern regions along the south coast of Western Australia where it grows on hillsides and in gullies in loamy soils.

 The trees often occur with Eucalyptus marginata (jarrah) and Eucalyptus diversicolor (karri) and Corymbia calophylla (marri) trees.
 The red tingle also can occur with Eucalyptus guilfoylei (yellow tingle) and Eucalyptus brevistylis (Rate's tingle) and are the dominant species in the stands in which they occur.

+Ecology

+Red Tingle is regarded as one of the six forest giants found in Western Australia; the other trees include; Corymbia calophylla (marri), Eucalyptus diversicolor (karri), Eucalyptus gomphocephala (Tuart), Eucalyptus marginata (jarrah) and Eucalyptus patens (Yarri).

+The species is listed as near threatened according to the International Union for Conservation of Nature in 2019.
+The estimated number of mature individuals is 22200 to 42000.
+It has an estimated area of occupancy of 112 km2 an estimated extent of occurrence of 445 km2.
+The population is stable but is severely fragmented.